NYC Apartment Renovation & Walkthrough, UES

 Wide Plank Floors

-If there is anywhere in an apartment renovation worth spending a little extra money it is on the floors.
+If there is anywhere in an apartment renovation worth spending a little extra money on, it is on the floors.

 Apartment Renovations